idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/PolynomialRegressionTrainer.md

 !equation
 \textbf{c}=\left(\textbf{R}^T\textbf{R}\right)^{-1}\textbf{R}^T\textbf{y}.

-As a last note, it must be mentioned that this method is only applicable if $N_p \leq N$ and keeping $N_p << N$ is recommended.
+Finally, it must be mentioned that this method is only applicable if $N_p \leq N$ and keeping $N_p << N$ is recommended.